Bank of England Gold Vaults

 There are also cash vaults in the basements.
 The gold vaults and cash vaults are interchangeable depending on space requirements, hence the number of vaults being used to store gold can and does seem to vary.
 In the vaults, gold bars are stacked on metal framed, wooden-based storage pallets which each hold 1 tonne of gold bars (80 bars) and can be stacked on top of each other.
 Some vaults store pallets that are stacked 4 high, while at least one vault stacks pallets 6 high.
 Pallets are moved and stacked within the vaults using powered stacker pedestrian units such as the BT Staxio.

 One of the vaults is known within the Bank as the ‘display vault’ or ‘show vault’.
 This is the same vault that often appears in Bank of England media photos (with old posters on the vault walls), and is also the vault that was filmed during the visit to the Bank in 2012 by Queen Elizabeth II .
-A Bank of England virtual tour app, available on the Bank’s website, includes a 360 degree tour of the ‘show’ gold vault.
+A Bank of England virtual tour app, available to download from the Apple Store and Google Play, includes a 360 degree tour of the ‘show’ gold vault.
 A study by Warren James, based on this virtual tour app, estimated that this ‘display vault’ held about 690 tonnes of gold, in 270 stacks.

 Another of the Bank’s vaults was also featured in a documentary video in December 2012 which shows a space in which the pallets are stored 6 high.
 The same study by Warren James estimated that this vault (with 6 high pallets) was storing circa 410 tonnes of gold.
 At the London Bullion Market Association annual conference in Rome in September 2013, the Bank of England reported in a presentation that its gold vault storage arrangements took up 3,000 square metres.
 This presentation included numerous detailed photos of a 6 high pallet vault and can be seen here.
 The same presentation includes photos of the entrance to this vault, which is named vault ‘SV7’.